-- 14 The SPD will be a material consideration in the determination of future planning applications and their implementation.
-It sets out the environmental, social, design and economic objectives which are relevant to delivering the Sandleford Park site.
-It builds upon the key principles for the site which have been established through the Core Strategy process and set out in policy CS3 of the adopted Core Strategy. - 15 The SPD provides a framework to ensure the delivery of a high quality environment within the Sandleford Park site which integrates the built and natural form.
-It also sets out requirements for any future planning applications along with information on delivery and implementation. - 16 The SPD sets out the minimum design and delivery standards which should be achieved in bringing forward the development of the site.
-Developers will be encouraged to exceed these standards and will be expected to meet new standards that arise during the lifetime of this document. - 17 The contents of this document aim to reflect the most up to date best practice principles in urban design and development.
+17 The SPD will be a material consideration in the determination of the planning application and its implementation.
+It sets out the environmental, social, design and economic objectives which are relevant to delivering the Sandleford Park site as a well-planned comprehensive development.
+It builds upon the key principles for the site which have been established through the Core Strategy process and set out in policy CS3 of the adopted Core Strategy.

+- 18 The SPD provides a framework to ensure the delivery of a high quality environment within the Sandleford Park site which integrates the built and natural form.
+It also sets out requirements for the planning application along with information on delivery and implementation. - 19 The SPD sets out the minimum design and delivery standards which should be achieved in bringing forward the development of the site.
+Developers will be encouraged to exceed these standards and will be expected to meet new standards that arise during the lifetime of this document. - 20 The contents of this document aim to reflect the most up to date best practice principles in urban design and development.
 However, these principles should not stop innovation and new ideas which would enhance the quality of the development.